 Jay & Stella have been married since 1991, having met in Brooklyn in 1989.
 Jay is from Connecticut and Stella is from Colombia and they have 3 children.
 They both have news backgrounds, Jay working at CNN and Bloomberg and Stella at NBC.

-As they entered their 50’s, Jay was facing unemployment and Stella was confronting returning to work after years of focusing on the children, having put her career aspirations on hold to be a dedicated mother.
+As they entered their 50’s, Jay was facing unemployment and Stella having put her career aspirations on hold to focus on the children, were unsure of their next step.

 What is interesting is how things work out if you are open to them.